Sulayman Al-Bassam: SABAB Theatre (2004–ongoing)

 In 2004, Al Bassam established SABAB Theatre, an Arabic language production platform based out of Kuwait.
 SABAB is an independent touring theatre company working with actors, musicians and stage artists.
 SABAB productions are characterised by a radical approach to text, multiplicity of languages, bold visual styles and an engagement with issues concerning the contemporary Arab world, its people, cities, history and civilisational crossovers with the Mediterranean basin, Europe and the East.

 Other academic and media works

 Between 2015-17, Al Bassam was a Global Fellow Artist in Residence at the Gallatin School of Individualized Study, New York University, USA.

 Al-Bassam is also an editorial contributor to Kuwait's Al-Qabas newspaper and has published opinion articles in Die Zeit, and The Guardian.

 The Failaka Institute for Knowledge and Arts Research

-In 2015, Al Bassam established an arts and knowledge research centre on the historic, abandoned island of Failaka.
+In 2015, Al Bassam established an arts and knowledge research centre on the island of Failaka.
 The Failaka Institute for Knowledge and Arts Research (FIKAR) is a site of knowledge-production and creation dedicated to artists, writers, film, theatre and music practitioners and academic researchers whose work contributes to the celebration, protection and recognition of the ancient island of Failaka.